 Our civil engineering partners completed the principal construction work in September 2023.
-The assembly of the new filtration units was completed offsite in December 2023, and these have now been installed.
+The assembly of the new filtration units was completed offsite in December 2023.
+The individual membranes were loaded in early April 2024 and passed the necessary tests.
+All 20 filters were running by autumn 2024.

-The total value of the work to the year ended 31 March 2024 was £64 million (outturn prices) - or around 90% of the total construction costs.
+The total value of the work to the year ended 31 March 2025 was £74 million (outturn prices).